wedding lighting workshop

 A one day workshop and live demo (six hours of instruction) in Chicago with Travis and Justin, designed to build your skills for handling challenging lighting scenarios.
 Using off-camera flash equipment, we’ll teach you how to create bold, vibrant images in the toughest situations.

-To be clear, this isn’t a chance to make portfolio pictures in a controlled setting or a styled shoot with candles and mason jars.
+To be clear, this isn’t a chance to make portfolio pictures in a controlled setting or a styled shoot with florals and mason jars.
 Rather than a magic list of secret camera settings, we’ll talk about our creative, problem-solving strategy and how we apply it on a wedding day.
 In short, we’re sharing our systematic approach to lighting and how we use it effectively in a storytelling way.